neo4j/neo4j-java-driver/README.md

 As a result of this design, it is expensive to create and close a ``Driver`` object.
 ``Session`` objects, on the other hand, are very cheap to use.

 ### Thread Safety

 ``Driver`` objects are thread-safe, but ``Session`` and ``Transaction`` objects should only be used by a single thread.

 ### Further reading
-Check out our [Wiki](https://github.com/neo4j/neo4j-java-driver/wiki) for detailed and most up-to-date developer manuals, driver API documentations, changelogs, etc.
+Check out our [Wiki](https://github.com/neo4j/neo4j-java-driver/wiki) for detailed and most up-to-date manuals, driver API documentations, changelogs, etc.

 ### Bug Report
 If you encounter any bugs while using this driver, please follow the instructions in our [Contribution Guide](https://github.com/neo4j/neo4j-java-driver/blob/1.6/CONTRIBUTING.md#need-to-raise-an-issue)